All Products

 1. Log on to the NLB console.

-3. On the NLB Instances page, find the NLB instance that you created in Step 2: Create an NLB instance and configure a listener and click the instance ID.
-On the Instance Details tab, click the Security Groups tab.
+3. In the left-side navigation pane, choose NLB > Instances.
+On the page that appears, find the NLB instance created in Step 2: Create an NLB instance and configure listeners and click the instance ID.
+On the instance details page, click the Security Groups tab.

 Policy